 9 Lessons Learned From 10 Crazy Years of Cybersecurity

-When it comes to cybersecurity, the 2010s have been a wild ride — a transformative decade.
+When it comes to cybersecurity, the 2010s were a rollercoaster.

-To make sure we’re on the same page, the goal of this blog post isn’t to document the decade’s major cybersecurity events — there are plenty of articles of that nature out there.
-This post aims to provide insights into the implications of those events for our present and future.
+So that we’re on the same page, the goal of this blog post isn’t to document the decade’s major cybersecurity events—the topic has already been covered intensively.
+Instead, I’m looking to shine the light on the implications of these events and how they might affect our present and future.

-As cybersecurity experts, the past ten years have taught us many lessons.
-Not necessarily tech lessons, but abstract lessons.
-Lessons that we need to heed if we want to survive what’s yet to come.
+For anyone even remotely interested in cybersecurity—a certified expert or not—the past ten years have taught us many lessons.
+Not strictly tech lessons, but also abstract lessons necessary to survive what’s yet to come.

 A photo with an old, rusty lock indicating lack of safety.
 Photo by Tim Mossholder on Unsplash